Glossary of Te Reo Māori terms and style guide

 Te Mātanga Reo is a group of fluent te reo Māori speakers at the University of Auckland.
 The group is convened by the University Kaiarataki and sponsored by the Office of the Pro Vice-Chancellor Māori to ensure consistency and quality of te reo Māori across the University.
 Their work is central to the implementation of the University’s Te Reo Māori Policy and the University Language Plan for the Revitalisation of Te Reo Māori.

-Please allow a minimum of two weeks and provide information about the purpose or intention of the translation, as the te reo Māori word or translation will often depend on the context.
-There may be a charge for the service.
+Please allow a minimum of three weeks and provide information about the purpose or intention of the translation, as the te reo Māori translation will often depend on the context.

 Quality of language and recognition of dialect